Production Schema Design for Immutable, Audit-Ready Budget Tracking

 def validate_cost_code(cls, value: str) -> str:

-# In production, replace this prefix check with a lookup
+# In production, replace this prefix check with a lookup against the

 if not value.startswith(APPROVED_PREFIXES):